Associate Professor of Anesthesiology

 Neurovascular dysfunction in delirium superimposed on dementia awarded by National Institutes of Health (Collaborator).
 2017 to 2022

 Neuro-inflammation in Postoperative Cognitive Dysfunction: CSF and fMRI Studies awarded by National Institutes of Health (Principal Investigator).
 2017 to 2022

 A Systems Biology Approach to HIV-associated Neurocognitive Impairment: Role of Drug Abuse and Neuroinflammation awarded by National Institutes of Health (Collaborator).
 2016 to 2021

 A Phase II Study of an ApoE mimetic peptide to reduce Postoperative Delirium, Cognitive Dysfunction after Non-Cardiac Surgery in Older Adults awarded by Alzheimer’s Drug Discovery Foundation (Principal Investigator).
 2018 to 2021

 The Role of Obstructive Sleep Apnea in Neuroinflammation and Postoperative Cognitive Dysfunction awarded by Foundation for Anesthesia Education and Research (Mentor).
-2019
+2019 to 2021